milesroberts-123/slim-sweep-cnn/README.md

 - [x] calculate fixation time error from scaled and non-scaled simulations, 100 replicates

+- [x] my simulations continue forever if I introduce a sweep mutation at the very end of the simulation, add condition to catch this

+- [ ] test workflow on southern sweden, subpopulation needs at least 128 individuals for my idea to work

 - [ ] add script to tune hyperparameters

 - [ ] add error checking to slim script (tau should be less than kappa for example)